The Classification of Fixed Income Securities Explained

 Sukuk prices can be affected by changes in market conditions, such as changes in interest rates, credit ratings, or general economic conditions.

-Sukuk can be less liquid than conventional bonds, which can make it difficult to sell them quickly if needed.
+It can be less liquid than conventional bonds, which can make it difficult to sell them quickly if needed.

 There is a risk that the sukuk structure may not comply with sharia principles, which could result in the investment being deemed haram.

 Sukuk is just one of many investment options available to investors.
 Conventional bonds, stocks, and real estate are all popular investment options.
-However, sukuk offers some unique benefits, such as ethical and socially responsible investment options, diversification, and the potential for higher returns.
+However, it offers some unique benefits, such as ethical and socially responsible investment options, diversification, and the potential for higher returns.

 Sukuk is a unique financial instrument that is gaining popularity in the Islamic finance industry.
 It offers investors a way to participate in the ownership of an underlying asset or project, while also receiving a return on their investment.